sa4s-serc/switch/README.md

-# An Exampler for observing to analyze and observe the self-adaptive model switch in run-time.

-Description from paper:

-This documentation provides a comprehensive guide to set up and observe the self-adaptive model switching in runtime using the Observability Framework.
+# Switch: An Exemplar for Evaluating Self-Adaptive ML-Enabled Systems

+"Switch", an exemplar developed to enhance self-adaptive capabilities in Machine Learning-Enabled Systems, through dynamic model switching in runtime.
+"Switch" is designed as a comprehensive web service, catering to a broad range of ML scenarios, with its implementation demonstrated through an object detection use case.

 ## Getting started